p0lyw0lf/crossposter/README.md

 ### Discord

-Create an application, and under the Settings > Bot tab, copy the Token value and put it in the `DISCORD_TOKEN` variable in `shared/secrets/secrets.yaml`.
+Create an application, and under the Settings > Bot tab, copy the Token value and put it in the `DISCORD_TOKEN` variable in `poster/src/poster/secrets/secrets.yaml`.
+Turn on the Message Content Intent, and when inviting the bot to a server, make sure to give it the following
-Turn on the Message Content Intent, and when inviting the bot to a server, make sure to give it the following permissions:
+permissions:

 - Read Messages/View Channels
 - Send Messages

-Also, make sure to set the additional variables in `secrets.toml`:
+Also, make sure to set the additional variables in `secrets.yaml`:

 - `DISCORD_GUILD_ID`: The id of the main server you expect to run the bot in
 - `DISCORD_OWNER_ID`: The id of the only authenticated user allowed to run